 A lot of girls I have gone to school with prioritize grades over everything else.
 I know that school matters, but there are a lot of other things that matter, or that I enjoy a lot more.
 I try to put a lot of my energy towards being successful in school, but school is not everything to me.

-I feel like the main reason that teenage guys are behind in a lot of ways is because girls show how they feel a lot.
+I feel like the main reason that teenage guys are behind in a lot of ways is because girls show how they feel.
 A lot of us guys don’t care or express ourselves as much.
 As a guy, I’ve just always grown up thinking that crying is bad.
-I never really open up about how I feel about a lot of things because it seems like they don’t really matter.
+I’m never really open about how I feel about a lot of things because it seems like they don’t really matter.

 I feel like I do take a lot of risks and try new things—like trying new sports or making foods that I haven’t tried before.
 I try to be more independent so that I don’t need my parents to do things for me and I can do things for myself.
 My parents support a lot of risks I take that help make me more independent and helpful.
 And a lot of decisions I make about taking risks are based on what my parents would think of it.